Angoulême: Economy

 Angoulême is a centre of the paper-making and printing industry, with which the town has been connected since the 14th century.
 Papermaking is favoured because of the uniform temperature and volume of the water year-round, partly due to the river Touvre, which joins the Charente at Angoulême.
 The Touvre is the second largest river with an underground source in France after the Sorgue (Fontaine-de-Vaucluse).

 The Touvre emerges as a full-blown river from the head of the valley at Ruelle.
 A trout fishery is located at the source and a pumping station supplies the drinking water needs of Angoulême.
 Most of the paper mills are situated on the banks of watercourses in the neighbourhood of the town.
 Cardboard for packaging, as well as fine vellum for correspondence, have been produced in quantity.

 The best known export is Rizla cigarette roll-up paper, a combination of riz (rice paper) and LaCroix, after Monsieur LaCroix the founder.
 Le Nil is another local brand of roll-up paper, named not after the Nile in Egypt but after a small tributary of the Charente.
 The Le Nil paper-mill is now the Paper Museum.
 Paper-making in the town has been in decline.

 The economy of the modern town also is supplemented by annual tourist events and festivals.
 For example, the printers and paper-makers, whose industry relied on intricate machinery, became skilled mechanics and among the first to become fascinated with the motor car in the late 19th century.
 Motor trials were held regularly, starting on the long straight road through Puymoyen, now a suburb.
 Monsieur LaCroix (of RIZLA+) was a celebrated motorcycle racer.
-The Paris-Madrid road race of 1903, notorious for its cancellation due to numerous deaths, passed through Angoulême.
+The Paris–Madrid road race of 1903, notorious for its cancellation due to numerous deaths, passed through Angoulême.
 Marcel, one of the brothers Renault, was one of the victims.
 The place of his death is marked by a memorial on road RN10 to Poitiers.

 The town has been closely associated with motor trials and racing.
-The Circuit des Remparts (see below) is held annually, one of the last such street-racing course in France, together with Pau (and Monaco).
+The Circuit des Remparts is held annually, one of the last such street-racing course in France, together with Pau (and Monaco).
 In addition to local heroes, internationally known racing drivers, such as Juan Manuel Fangio, José Froilán González, Jean-Pierre Wimille, Pierre Veyron and Maurice Trintignant, have been regular participants.
 The cars which they drove frequently are presented at the modern event.
 The hotel and restaurant trade receives a considerable boost from the races.

 Subsidiary industries, such as the manufacture of machinery, electric motors and wire fabric, are of considerable importance.
 Angoulême is the most inland navigable port on the Charente River.
 The traditional river boat is the Gabare.
 Iron and copper founding, brewing and tanning also continue.
 The manufacture of gunpowder, confectionery, heavy iron goods, gloves, boots and shoes (including the traditional pantoufle carpet slippers) and cotton goods are also important.
 There is wholesale and retail trade in wine, cognac and building-stone.